tegandbiscuits/lets-learn-rails-talk/use-rails.md

 * And add this `resources` call with the symbol `:task_groups`

-* By saying it's a resource, Rails will automatically know how to map the CRUD actions task groups controller to an endpoint and HTTP method
+* By saying it's a resource, Rails will automatically know how to map the CRUD actions task groups controller to an endpoint and HTTP method and URL structure
-* If we had uncommon actions we would need to manually declare the route
+* If we have uncommon actions, we're able to manually declare them here too
-* You can also indicate not to route things
-  * An example being if you don't have a show page for a resource, then you don't want an endpoint for that

 <!-- TODO: show routes that are generated -->
 <!-- TODO: explain create->new & update->edit -->